Our Preceptors Southwest

 Preceptor: Rachel Nguyen, Pharm.DEducation: University of Houston College of Pharmacy, Houston TXSite Location: Memorial Hermann Southwest HospitalWorking Experience: 14 years

 One of the unique aspects of Memorial Hermann Southwest Hospital residency is the staffing component.
 We are the largest facility that has been serving the communities of Southwest Houston since 1977.
-For three years in a row, our hospital has been recognized as one of America’s 50 Best Hospitals by HealthGrades, an independent health quality ratings company for our overall clinical excellence.
 The goal of the staffing component is to gain a better understanding of the operation of pharmacy and the critical role it serves in the overall care of patients, which range from neonates to geriatrics.
 During the staffing portion, the resident is exposed to the six steps of medication management (prescribing, procurement, preparation, dispensing, administration, and monitoring).
 Through this experience, the resident will have to opportunity to interact with various healthcare disciplines, reinforce the fundamentals and extend the working knowledge of hospital pharmacy, which will make the resident a more well-rounded clinician.